Eyelid Surgery (Blepharoplasty) Cost and Procedure Guide

-If patients think of any more questions it may be a good idea to write these down and take them along to the consultation so as not to forget them.
+If patients think of any more questions, it’s good to write these down and take them along to the consultation so as not to forget them.
 Finally, after the meeting with the surgeon, patients will be given a two-week cooling-off period.
-This is the time to have a think about everything.
+This is the time to think about everything.
 Then if the patient wishes to go ahead with surgery, they can book in their surgery.

 Risks & Complications

 What are the main eyelid surgery risks and complications?